nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Adding a student

-1. Adding a new student to the current students list.
+1. Adding a new student to Class Manager.

    1. Test case: `add n/NAME s/STUDENT_NUMBER e/EMAIL`<br>
       Expected: The student with NAME, STUDENT_NUMBER and EMAIL is added to the list.
 Details of the added student shown in the result display box.
       <br><br>

-2. Adding an already existing student to the current students list.
+2. Adding an already existing student to Class Manager.

    1. Test case: Student Number that is already present in the list <br>
       Expected: No student is added.
 Error details shown in the result display box.
       <br><br>

 3. Adding a student without some required fields <br>
    1. Test Case: `add n/NAME s/STUDENT_NUMBER e/EMAIL`, `add n/NAME s/PHONE e/EMAIL`<br>
       Expected: No student is added.
 Error details shown in the result display box.